NonameMedia/firescript/docs/usage.md

 ================

 FireScript comes with a CLI to transpile the sources into Javascipt.
-Place a `.firescriptrc.cson` file in your project root to set transpiler options.
+Place a `.firescriptrc` file in your project root to set transpiler options.
+The file is interpreted as a `.cson` file.

 Transpiler options
 ------------------